Employee morale is a common buzzword in the HR industry because of the significant role it plays in daily office operations.

 Employee morale refers to the overall attitude and satisfaction that workers have in the workplace.

 Are employees engaged and motivated?
 Are they satisfied with their work?

-Simply put, employee morale directly affects worker productivity and performance—when morale is high, so is performance and profitability.
+Simply put, employee morale directly affects worker productivity and performance—when morale is high, so are performance and profitability.

 For this reason, it’s advantageous for employers to create a company culture that recognizes the importance of employee morale.

-To keep employee morale high, consider these upbeat and lighthearted ideas.
+To keep employee morale high, consider these upbeat and lighthearted employee morale ideas.

 Table of Contents

 It’s hard to argue against the fact that recognition feels good.
 Positive recognition releases the feel-good hormone in the brain, known as dopamine.
 Dopamine stimulates the feeling of pride and joy, in turn improving work ethic and productivity.

 The effects of dopamine are short-lived.
 However, when employee appreciation and recognition are implemented as a standard fixture in the workplace, employees can enjoy a steady supply of dopamine.